gioblu/PJON/src/strategies/ThroughSerial/README.md

 `ThroughSerial` performs well if used with ESP8266 and ESP32 where blocking procedures can strongly degrade functionality.
 The reception phase is entirely non-blocking.
 Sending and acknowledgement however are still blocking.

 ### Configuration
-Before including `PJON.h` it is possible to configure `ThroughSerial` using predefined constants:
+Before including the library it is possible to configure `ThroughSerial` using predefined constants:

 | Constant                | Purpose                             | Supported value                            |
 | ----------------------- |------------------------------------ | ------------------------------------------ |